githubteacher/developers-may-2016/finoutlook-copenhagen.md

 ### Places to each

 ### Fun things to do

-Canal boat tour
+- Canal boat tour
-Hire bikes
+- Hire bikes
+- Go to the beach